HewlettPackard/swarm-learning/docs/ml_algorithm.md

 -   val_data specifies the validation dataset for measuring mean loss.
     It can be either a (x_val, y_val) tuple or a generator.
 This is used when use_adaptive_sync is turned ON.
--   max_peers specifies
+-   max_peers specifies maximum number of peers used to cap-off participation during sync round.
--   checkin_model_on_train_end indicates which model to check-in once local model training ends at a node.
-Allowed values: ['inactive', 'snapshot', 'active']
+-   checkin_model_on_train_end specifies which model to check-in once local model training ends at a node.
+Allowed values: ['inactive', 'snapshot', 'active'] ???? strings or values?
 -   node_weightage specifies a number between 0-100 to indicate the relative importance of this node compared to others
--   ml_platform: 'TF' or 'KERAS' ML Platform
+-   ml_platform specifies ML platform.
+Allowed values 'TF' or 'KERAS' ML Platform , PYT or PYTORCH????
--   node_clique: The dot separated clique of this node in the network.
+-   node_clique specifies he dot separated clique of this node in the network. ?????
--   model_name: A context-setter for the model being trained.
-Presently being used for naming the sync files
+-   model_name specifies a context-setter for the model being trained.
+Presently being used for naming the sync files.
--   tx_retry_timeout_seconds: Time to wait before retrying an Ethereum POST transaction
+-   tx_retry_timeout_seconds specifies time to wait before retrying an Ethereum POST transaction.
--   max_rv_delay_allowed: Max rv rounds a node can be behind by to allow weights check-in during merge
+-   max_rv_delay_allowed specifies maximum merge sync rounds a node can be behind by to allow weights check-in during merge.
--   parameter_exponential_decay_exponent: The λ value in weight-decay factor e^-(λ*rv_delay) for slow nodes
+-   parameter_exponential_decay_exponent specifies the λ value in weight-decay factor e^-(λ*rv_delay) for slow nodes.
+How to explain this???
--   full_quorum_wait_seconds: Time to wait for full quorum when quorum size > min_peers.
+-   full_quorum_wait_seconds Time to wait for full quorum when quorum size > min_peers.
 Post this Swarm proceeds with available members if min_peers count achieved.
--   mean_losses_window_size: Count of previous merged val losses to maintain to compare against current loss for next sync interval calculation
+-   mean_losses_window_size specifies count of previous merged val losses to maintain to compare against current loss for next sync interval calculation.
+-   nodeId specifies user supplied node id.

  The parameters for this call are keyword-only parameters and therefore, must be named when the function is invoked.
 Except for